BenPapple/cameron/README.md

 # cameron
-Cameron, a web fuzzer in Go
+Cameron, a web fuzzer in Go.

+# Flags

+# Use case